-The cystic artery is located inside the cystohepatic triangle, which is used to locate it during a laparoscopic cholecystectomy.
+The cystic artery is located inside the cystohepatic triangle, used to find it during laparoscopic cholecystectomy.

-First described by Jean-François Calot as an “isosceles” triangle in his doctoral dissertation in 1891, this anatomical space requires careful dissection before ligature and division of the cystic artery and cystic duct during cholecystectomy.
+He was first described by Jean-François Calot as an “isosceles” triangle in his doctoral dissertation in 1891.
+During a cholecystectomy, this anatomical space requires careful dissection before ligature and division of the cystic artery and cystic duct.

-The modern definition of the limits of Calot’s triangle varies according to Calot’s original description, although the exact moment of this change is not entirely clear.
+The modern definition of the limits of Calot’s triangle varies according to Calot’s original description, although the exact moment of this change is not entirely precise.

-The structures within Calot’s triangle and their anatomical relationships may present difficulties to the surgeon, particularly when anatomical variations are found.
+The structures within Calot’s triangle and their anatomical relationships may present difficulties to the surgeon, mainly when anatomical variations are found.

-Solid knowledge of the normal anatomy of the extrahepatic biliary tract and vasculature, as well as the understanding of congenital variation, is therefore essential in the prevention of iatrogenic injury.
+Solid knowledge of the normal anatomy of the extrahepatic biliary tract and vasculature, as well as the understanding of genetic variation, is therefore essential in preventing iatrogenic injury.

 Another name used to refer to this region is the Calot triangle.
 It is named after Jean-François Calot .